 Bosnia-Herzegovina: 1992 - 2007

 The New Zealand flag was lowered on June 29 at a ceremony in Sarajevo, officially ending the Kiwi involvement in the international peace-keeping effort in Bosnia-Herzegovina.

-This page was last reviewed on 23 January 2013 and is current.
+This page was last reviewed on 30 April 2015 and is current.